Nabeelhassan/my-awesome-stars/README.md

 - [chec/commercejs-nextjs-demo-store](https://github.com/chec/commercejs-nextjs-demo-store) - Commerce demo store built for the Jamstack.
 Built with Commerce.js, Next.js, and can be one-click deployed to Netlify.
 Includes product catalog, customer login, categories, variants, cart, checkout, payments (Stripe) order confirmation, and printable receipts.
 - [tailwindlabs/tailwindcss](https://github.com/tailwindlabs/tailwindcss) - A utility-first CSS framework for rapid UI development.
 - [bradtraversy/vanillawebprojects](https://github.com/bradtraversy/vanillawebprojects) - Mini projects built with HTML5, CSS & JavaScript.
 No frameworks or libraries
-- [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
-It allows testing Chromium, Firefox and WebKit with a single API.
 - [adrianhajdin/project_corona_tracker](https://github.com/adrianhajdin/project_corona_tracker) - This is a code repository for the corresponding YouTube video.
 In this tutorial, we are going to build and deploy a corona tracker application.
 Covered topics: React.js, Chart.js, Material UI, and much more.
 - [r-spacex/SpaceX-API](https://github.com/r-spacex/SpaceX-API) - :rocket: Open Source REST API for SpaceX launch, rocket, core, capsule, starlink, launchpad, and landing pad data.
 - [goldbergyoni/nodebestpractices](https://github.com/goldbergyoni/nodebestpractices) - :white_check_mark:  The Node.js best practices list (December 2021)